-Several terms used to describe sunscreens were outlawed by the FDA in 1999, since they provided consumers a false sense of security.
-Sunscreen manufacturers who make any of the claims below are violating FDA laws meant to protect consumers.
+This term used to describe sunscreens was outlawed by the FDA in 1999, since it provided consumers a false sense of security.
+Sunscreen manufacturers who make "waterproof" claims are violating FDA laws meant to protect consumers.

-Waxhead Sunscreens Significantly exceeds Very Water Resistant Standards
+Waxhead Sunscreens significantly exceed Very Water Resistant Standards

 Four of our sunscreens are officially water-resistant.
 Our sport stick and field tin formulations are rated via FDA protocols for water resistance up to 80 minutes, the highest legally allowed rating.